liambeckman199/DailyShot-Indicator-OpenAI/README.md

 # DailyShot-Indicator-OpenAI

 ## Overview
-This project involves sentiment analysis of financial market-related snippets from the DailyShot news website, specifically focusing on predicting the sentiment towards the S&P 500 market performance.
+This project involves classifying the sentiment of financial equity-related snippets from articles by a news provider called DailyShot, and validated the sentiment against historical S&P 500 returns.
 It leverages OpenAI's GPT models and the FinancialBERT model for sentiment classification.

 ## Installation